FransBouma/RawDataAccessBencher/README.md

 RawDataAccessBencher
 ====================
 Bench code which tests entity materialization speed of various .NET data access / ORM implementations.
 The tests focus solely on entity / object materialization and therefore don't do any fancy queries, graph fetches or other nice things which one expects from ORMs.
+It's not a scientific benchmark system, but an indication to see which framework is fast and which is slow compared to each other.
+See for more details about what this test is not: http://weblogs.asp.net/fbouma/archive/2014/02/13/re-create-benchmarks-and-results-that-have-value.aspx

 ### Results ###

 * Results obtained on 11-feb-2014: http://pastebin.com/AAqRhH4X.
+(100BaseT lan)
 * Results obtained on 8-dec-2013 : http://pastebin.com/KhcauUN3.
+(100BaseT lan)
+* Results obtained on 29-apr-2014: http://pastebin.com/mS02zgyS.
+(1000BaseT lan, EF 6.0)
+* Results obtained on 29-apr-2014: http://pastebin.com/S0cxSFzK.
+(1000BaseT lan, EF 6.1)

 See the links for details about results.